MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0801-Deploying Windows 11 with AutoPilot.md

 18. On the **Review + create** blade, review the information and then select **Create**.

+19. Close out of **Microsoft Edge**

 ### Task 4: Reset the PC

-1. Switch to **SEA-SVR2**.
-The SEA-WS4 computer should be still maximized.

-2. On **SEA-WS4**, select **Start**, type **reset** and select **Reset this PC**.
+1. On **SEA-W10-CL3**, select **Start**, type **reset** and select **Reset this PC**.

-3. In the **Reset this PC** section, select **Reset PC**.
+2. In the **Reset this PC** section, select **Reset PC**.

-4. Select **Remove everything**, and then select **Local reinstall**.
+3. Select **Remove everything**, and then select **Local reinstall**.

-5. Select **Next** and then select **Reset**.
+4. Select **Next** and then select **Reset**.

-   _Note: Normally this task is not required for new deployment of physical devices.
+   >Note: Normally this task is not required for new deployment of physical devices.
 The device’s autopilot info is either provided by the manufacturer or can be obtained from the device prior to the OOBE.
-For the purposes of this lab, we must initiate a reset to simulate a new device OOBE._
+For the purposes of this lab, we must initiate a reset to simulate a new device OOBE.

-   _Note: This process can take 30-45 minutes and will reboot several times during the process.
+   >Note: This process can take 30-45 minutes and will reboot several times during the process.
 Your instructor may continue with the next module while this task completes.
-Be sure to come back to complete Task 5 during your next lab session._
+Be sure to come back to complete Task 5 during your next lab session.

 ### Task 5: Verify Autopilot deployment